English Circle Hamm:

 snail mail = traditional postal service

-surf the net = looking at different websites
+surfing the Net = looking at different websites

 suss out = to investigate